Wingate Bulldogs

 The Wingate Bulldogs are the athletic teams that represent Wingate University, located in Wingate, North Carolina, in NCAA Division II intercollegiate sports.
-The Bulldogs compete as members of the South Atlantic Conference for all 22 varsity sports.
+The Bulldogs compete as members of the South Atlantic Conference (SAC) for 23 of their 25 varsity sports.
 Wingate has been a member of the SAC since 1989.
+Two teams in women's sports not sponsored by the SAC—acrobatics & tumbling and flag football (the latter added for 2025–26)—compete in Conference Carolinas.